the-spice-rack/the-spice-rack.github.io/_posts/2023-06-07-bathroom-bandits-strike-again.md

 ### Update

-After seeing this article, Adam Chambers said that "the bathrooms are fine" and he just forgot to unlock them this morning.
+Undercover *Unfocused* journalists uncovered that the bathrooms are fine and Adam simply forgot to unlock them this morning.
 Stay safe out there.